 - This was first revealed when Eli planned to use a video of Maddie Hayward refusing to take part in a public prayer against her gubernatorial campaign (she's one of Peter's opponents and Eli's just doing his job as campaign manager), but she short-circuits him by telling a reporter who catches all four of them at a dinner that she felt it would be hypocritical of her to go through the motions as an atheist.
 Peter tells the reporter he respects that, though he doesn't agree with her.
 The reporter then queries Alicia, who states she's an atheist as well.

 - Alicia herself invokes this when she's involved with a custody case against a philosophy professor.
-She uses that fact that he doesn't believe in an afterlife, free will or anything immaterial as evidence that he would be a worse parent to his son than the child's mother.
+She uses the fact that he doesn't believe in an afterlife, free will or anything immaterial as evidence that he would be a worse parent to his son than the child's mother.
 However, the professor defends himself against her accusations ably (which seem to partly stem from the recent loss of her friend-the professor's opinion that existence ends at death upsets her).

 - It comes back to bite Alicia when she's running for State's Attorney, as many people in the US believe this trope to be true.
 She's advised that open atheists are unelectable.
-Thus, she's forced to backtrack on her admission of being one to calling herself "questioning" after Will's death and her daughter's influence.
-She's obviously very uncomfortable with this, as is Grace when her prayer group leader gives thanks for her supposedly getting through to Alicia, highlighting the very real prejudice many atheists encounter (especially in doing things such as running for public office).
+Thus, she's forced to backtrack on her admission of being one into calling herself "questioning" after Will's death and her daughter's influence.
+She's obviously very uncomfortable with this, as is Grace when her prayer group leader gives thanks for her supposedly getting through to Alicia, highlighting the very real prejudice many American atheists encounter (especially in doing things such as running for public office).

 - Played with in Veronica Mars.
 After a bus driver apparently kills himself by driving his bus (full of kids) off a cliff, his last acts come under scrutiny.
 Specifically, when he stopped at a convenience store shortly before his end, he bought a number of things, including a cheap little Christian keychain, which he then shrugged and tossed in the trash.
 Everyone assumed that this was a sign he was turning his back on God, and thus planned to kill himself.
 When Veronica investigates, she finds that the store has a large sign proclaiming "NO CHANGE (don't even ask!)."
 So he was just buying the cheapest thing he could to make change, and threw it away because it was a cheap little keychain that wasn't worth keeping.
 It is eventually discovered that he didn't actually kill himself; there was a bomb on the bus.
 Though in fairness, the fact that he left a note saying he was leaving his wife for another woman, but which was vague enough to be mistaken for a suicide note, really didn't help.